oscar-system/oscar-website/community.md

 ## How to contribute

-All Software developed for the OSCAR project is available on [GitHub](https://github.com/oscar-system).
+All software developed for the OSCAR project is available on [GitHub](https://github.com/oscar-system).

 Contributions are always welcome.
 If you want to contribute to OSCAR, you can simply fork the repository you want to contribute to and provide a pull request.
 We recommend that you also (or possibly beforehand) get in touch with us to